Kilnhurst Weir Improvements

 When will this project start it is very important for walkers, cyclists and others

-RossendaleValley23 asked about 1 year ago
+RossendaleValley23 asked over 1 year ago

 Thank you for your question.
 We understand how important this project is for those who use it.
 The project will start subject to agreement of all stakeholders and the need to secure funding for potential construction.